giacomoratta/plaax-nodejs/docs/DEV_NOTES.md

 ### Run workflow with a docker custom image

 - There are not many differences on how docker commands are executed;
-- Docker BUILDKIT is needed to enable some new or advanced features: https://docs.docker.com/build/buildkit/;
+- DOCKER_BUILDKIT is needed to enable some new or advanced features: https://docs.docker.com/build/buildkit/;
-  - for example, it is needed in case the docker image has to set permissions on files with `chmod`.
+  - for example, it is needed in case the docker image has to set permissions on files with `chmod`;
+  - is an improved backend to replace the legacy builder;
+  - it is the default builder for users on Docker Desktop, and Docker Engine as of version 23.0.

 ### Environments, secrets and variables